emiHuy/emiHuy.github.io/README.md

 **Last Updated**: May 10, 2025

 ## Description
-This is my portfolio website, designed to showcase my skills, projects and experience.
+This is my portfolio website, designed to showcase my skills, projects, and experience.

 ## Contact Information
 - **Email**: emilyhuynh06@gmail.com